CZ-NIC/fred-docs/Features/Extensions.rst

 `Domain Browser <https://www.domenovyprohlizec.cz/>`_
-is a web application that allows authenticated users to display data from the domain registry to which a user is related as a contact.
+is a web application that allows authenticated users to display data from the domain register to which a user is related as a contact.
 It uses the MojeID service for user authentication.